Vitamin and beauty trends come and go, and right now, collagen supplements are having a major moment.

 Vegan Alternatives to Collagen Supplements

-If the dense level of animal product turns you off, you don't need to rely on collagen protein for healthy hair growth or plumper skin.
+If you live a plant-based lifestyle, then traditional collagen supplements is definitely off limits.
+But you don't need to rely on collagen protein for healthy hair growth or plumper skin.
 Other options are out there for you to explore.
 GRO Biotin Gummies for Hair features vitamin C, A and E, which help neutralize follicle-damaging free radicals.
 Free from gelatin, the minerals in the supplements nourish the scalp to help support healthy, radiant, shiny tresses.

 Non-Vegan Alternatives to Collagen Supplements

-You can also help boost collagen by boiling animal bones with herbs and seasoning to create a nourishing, collagen-boosting soup.
-This simple dish can contain calcium, magnesium, amino acids and more, which can help the skin flourish.
+Both broth is a simple dish can contain calcium, magnesium, amino acids and more, which can help the skin flourish.
 Search the ingredient list on your collagen supplement container, and you'll likely find chicken ingredients.
 Chicken contains a lot of connective tissue, which can be a rich source of collagen protein.

 To increase collagen production, you could also up your fish intake and tuck into some vitamin C-dense citrus fruits and leafy greens.
 Vitamin C plays a significant role in keeping collagen levels healthy.
 Kennedy told us, "Vitamin C and copper are two of the most important components for collagen synthesis.
 They are necessary cofactors for the enzymes involved."
 Up your copper intake with potatoes, peas, whole grains, and sprinkle sunflower seeds on your morning cereal.